On the equivalence of the Lurie's $\infty$-operads and dendroidal $\infty$-operads: Preliminary definitions

 Dealing with $\infty$-categories requires extra care when writing formulas.
 It is in general not allowed to define functors by describing them on objects and arrows as there is no way to describe all required compatibilities.
 However, some standard formulas do define functors.
 For instance, given a functor $f:\cC\to\ccD$, one has a functor $\wt f:\ccD^\op\times\cC\to\cS$ defined by the formula $\wt f(d,c)=\Map_\ccD(d,f(c))$.
 This formula just means that $\wt f$ is defined as the composition

-A map of spaces $f:X\to Y$ makes $X$ {\sl a subspace of $Y$} if $f$ induces an equivalence of $X$ with a union of a subset of connected components of $Y$.
-This notion generalizes to any category $\cC$: an arrow $f:c\to d$ is mono, if it induces a monomorphism of spaces $\Map_\cC(x,c)\to\Map_\cC(x,d)$ for any $x\in \cC$.
+A map of spaces $f:X\to Y$ (for example, modelled by Kan simplicial sets) exhibits $X$ as {\sl a subspace of $Y$} if $f$ induces an equivalence of $X$ with a union of a subset of connected components of $Y$.
+This notion generalizes to any category $\cC$: an arrow $f:c\to d$ is mono, if for any $x\in \cC$ the induced map of spaces $\Map_\cC(x,c)\to\Map_\cC(x,d)$ is an inclusion of a subspace.
 In the case when $\cC=\Cat$, we get the notion of subcategory: it is defined by a subspace of objects, and a subspace of morphisms for each pair of objects.